Disability

 Family

 I am married to Kathryn Spier, the Domenico de Sole Professor of Law at Harvard Law School.
-We have one son, James (or Jamie), who graduated from Harvard University.
-He currently works at Laboratory for Innovation Science at Harvard University.
+We have one son, James (or Jamie), who graduated from Harvard University and from Tufts University with a masters in data science.